-This statement has a Hebrew conditional kî that is translated “because” we could then say that we will find God “if only if”, “only when”, “certainly”.
+This statement has a Hebrew conditional kî that is translated “because” we could then say that we will find God “if and only if”, “only when”, “certainly”.
 There is no other way, there are not several ways.
-There is only one way, to seek it with all your heart (from the Hebrew lebab) that has to do with mind, soul and spirit (that is the Hebrew conception of the heart).
+There is only one way, to seek it with all your heart (from the Hebrew lebab) that has to do with mind, soul, and spirit (that is the Hebrew conception of the heart).

 We cannot find God only when we go to church.
 Moreover, we probably go to church and we do not find God, not because God is not there but because you do not seek Him with all your heart.
 Because you go to the temple by routine, custom, that is why you criticize, complain, fall asleep and get bored and even question.
 And so you will never find God.
 To find God you must search for him through the Bible, prayer, fasting, and of course, the preaching of the gospel.
 It will certainly not be easy, that’s why the Christian life is brave.
 It takes fight, strength, courage, and more.
 But rest assured that you will never be alone.
 Do you want to find God?
-Seek it with all your heart, completely, with your whole life.
+Seek Him with all your heart, completely, with your whole life.
 With your mind, with your body and your spirit.